harshas123/datasciencecoursera/README.md

 # datasciencecoursera
-This is test repo created for the final project in "The Data Scientist's Toolbox" Course in Coursera.
+This is a test repo created for the final project in "The Data Scientist's Toolbox" Course in Coursera.